 We all know that people come online all day long looking for information.
-By zeroing in on a local market you can give them information and then ask for there contact info and sell it to a local business.
+By zeroing in on a local market you can give them information and then ask for their contact info and sell it to a local business.

 There is a skill to this, but I never see this type of income stream ever going away.
-Local businesses will always need leads and you can make money giving it to them.
+Local businesses will always need leads and you can make money by giving it to them.

 This is an old phrase that came from a shortened version of the electronic magazine.
 Today we just call it a newsletter, or email newsletter, or mailing list.

 Whatever you call it this can be a great income stream from your blog.
 You build an email list from your blog and make money selling in the mailings you send out. you probably heard this phrase, ” The Money is in the List.’

 There are many of these newsletters that go out every week and generate $1 in income per subscriber.
 Do the math.
 If your list is 1000 people you could be earning $1k a week which is $50K a year for sending out one mailing.

 On top of the regular newsletter, these same bloggers will send out mailings throughout the week announcing a new post on their blog.